renphysics/GRSpectral/README.md

 Philosophy of the design: Leave complexity to ourselves, and give simplicity to users.

 To be updated.
-(2025/05/19: Package name changed from `spNDSolve` to `GRSpectral`. v0.3 to be released.)
+(2025/05/19: Package name changed from "spNDSolve" to "GRSpectral". v0.3 to be released.)

 Put the `GRSpectral.m` in the directory